 Our team of skilled carpenters work away in a workshop with machinery and lights powered by solar panels.
 Solar energy is one of the cleanest sources of energy on the planet as it does not produce any pollutants.
 While they work more efficiently in direct sunlight, solar panels don’t actually need direct sunlight to produce electricity allowing us to harness energy all year-round.

 A WT10 wood burner, fully compliant with the clean air act, is used to burn wood waste and convert it into energy to heat the space during the winter.

 We also actively seek out developments in the materials used.
-For example, working with a modified timber, Accoya, to produce furniture doors, frames and painted joinery which, by significantly enhancing the durability and dimensional stability of fast-growing, abundantly available certified wood species, dramatically reduces its environmental impact.
-As well as the introduction of innovative composite decking, composed of recycled plastics and FSC wood flour to retain the natural look and feel of timber with the added strength and durability of plastic; a sustainable, ethical and environmentally-friendly product.
+For example, working with a modified timber, Accoya, to produce furniture doors, frames and painted joinery.
+By significantly enhancing the durability and dimensional stability of fast-growing, abundantly available certified wood species, this timber dramatically reduces its environmental impact.
+We have also introduced an innovative composite decking to our portfolio.
+A sustainable, ethical and environmentally-friendly product, this material is composed of recycled plastics and FSC wood flour to retain the natural look and feel of timber but with the added strength and durability of plastic.

 Certified birch plywood is used to construct kitchen carcasses and worktops are made from 100% FSC timber as well as Silestone and Corian (some of which contain post-consumer content including mirror, glass and porcelain, for the ultimate eco-friendly finish).
 These worktops are highly durable, long lasting and can easily be repaired and renewed, minimising landfill.

 All our paint is water-based and is significantly lower in VOC’s than alternatives on the market.
 Likewise, the next-generation oil coating we use to protect our wood is the first and only oil in the world that doesn’t contain VOCs or solvents and is completely environmentally friendly.